The Bankrate promise

 Given inflation and rising interest rates, those balances could continue to rise and become increasingly expensive to carry.
 With 11 Federal Reserve interest rate hikes since March 2022 — most recently, a 25-basis-point increase announced on July 26, 2023, which was maintained after the FOMC meeting on Sept.
 20, 2023 — the average credit card APR is now above 20 percent and climbing.

 Short of receiving a windfall, there’s no quick-fix solution for getting out of debt, despite what solicitors or infomercials might have you believe.
-However, a combination of smart money moves can reduce your debt, lower your interest rates and put you on the right track towards a debt-free life.
+However, a combination of smart money moves can reduce your debt, lower your credit card APR and put you on the right track toward a debt-free life.

-Here are six techniques for paying off credit card debt the smart way.
+Here are several techniques for paying off credit card debt the smart way.

 If you want to get out of debt as quickly as possible, list your debts from the highest interest rate to the lowest.
-Make the minimum monthly payment on each, but throw all your extra cash at the highest-interest debt.
-This is sometimes called the debt “avalanche” method of repayment — “avalanche,” because you’re prioritizing taking down your most expensive debts in the long term first.
+Make the minimum monthly payment on each, but throw all your extra cash at the highest interest debt.
+This is sometimes called the debt avalanche method of repayment — “avalanche,” because you’re prioritizing taking down your most expensive debts in the long term first.

 Fifteen percent of survey respondents are using this strategy to pay down debt, according to a 2022 YouGov survey for CreditCards.com.
-It’s a particularly good idea for saving money, since you’ll have paid the least amount of interest overall compared with other strategies, says J. Dennis Mancias, a former financial advisor with Symmetry Financial Solutions in San Antonio.
+It’s a particularly good idea for saving money since you’ll have paid the least amount of interest overall when compared with other strategies, says J. Dennis Mancias, a former financial advisor at Symmetry Financial Solutions in San Antonio.